makersacademy/CV/example.md

+*Please delete this from your own version, otherwise we're just spreading the beard joke out too far.*

 # Will Bentinck

 A beardy, bear-like thing with a sometimes overly enthusiastic passion for recruitment and education reform, especially in the tech world.
 I've founded and helped grow a number of social and commercial enterprises in both education and recruitment: some of which bombed, others soared.
 This year, I'd like to anchor my specialism and find an organisation that I can add exceptional value to, long-term.